pianomanx/sb-install/README.md

 # SudoBox Installer

+## Minimum Specs and Requirements
+Stable: Ubuntu 18/20/21 or Debian 9/10/11
+CPU 2 Cores or 2 VCores
+4GB Ram
+20GB Disk Space
+A VPS/VM or Dedicated Server
+your Domain or buy a new namecheap
+Cloudflare account free tier

+## PRE INSTALLATION
 To Begin your journey with Sudobox.io and execute the installation process you can run the command below :

 ``` curl -fsSl https://raw.githubusercontent.com/sudobox-io/sb-install/master/install.sh | sudo bash ```